tete1030/openwrt-fastbuild-actions/README.md

 8. Upload files to Artifacts
     - `OpenWrt_packages`: all packages
     - `OpenWrt_new_packages`: only newly produced packages of this building

+## Debug and manually configure

+Thanks to [tmate](https://tmate.io/), you can enter into both the docker containers and GitHub Actions runners through SSH to debug and manually change your configuration, e.g. `make menuconfig`.
+To enter the mode, you have to enable the building option: `debug`.
+See [Manually trigger building and its options](#manually-trigger-building-and-its-options) for methods of using options.

+Note that the configuration changes you made should only be for **temporary use**.
+Though your changes in the docker container will be saved to Docker Hub, there are situations where you manual configuration may lost:
+1. The `rebuild` option is set to completely rebuild your base builder and rebase the incremental builder
+2. The `use_base` or `use_inc` option is set to rebase the incremental builder
+3. Some files will be overwriten during every building.
+For example, if you have executed `make menuconfig` in the container, the changes of the `.config` file will be saved.
+But during next building, the `config.diff` file in this repo will be copied to `.config`.
+This will overwrite your previous changes.

+To make permanent changes, it is still recommended to use the `config.diff` file and other customization methods provided in this repo.

 ## FAQs